GigiLoria5/AssistanceTickets-Polito-WA2-2023/server/README.md

 - GET `/API/profiles/{profileId}/products/{productTokenId}`

-    - Description: Allows to obtain a purchased products of a single profile
+    - Description: Allows to obtain a purchased product of a single profile
     - Permissions allowed:
         - The Client associated with the specified profileId
         - Managers